ColexDev/Kos/README.md

 - Make simple tables work again
 - Make vectors be able to hold any datatype
 - Be able to do calculations on cells
-- Make keybinds better/support for key combinations
+- Find better keybindings (mainly for header manipulation)